shahanakattil/AZ-720T00-Azure-Support-Engineer-Troubleshooting-Azure-Connectivity/Instructions/labs/5-troubleshoot-issue-connecting-virtual-machine-scale-set.md

     >**Note**: Your IP address will be different to the one in the above screenshot.

+    > **Congratulations** on completing the task!
+Now, it's time to validate it.
+Here are the steps:
+    > - Navigate to the Lab Validation Page, from the upper right corner in the lab guide section.
+    > - Hit the Validate button for the corresponding task.
+You can proceed to the next task if you receive a success message.
+    > - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
+    > - If you need any assistance, please contact us at labs-support@spektrasystems.com.
+We are available 24/7 to help you out.

 ### Task-2: Check that Network Security Groups are configured correctly

 1. In the Azure portal search for **Network security groups**.